 Let’s take a fictional gun company getting their start.
 I’ll call them Wildcard Arms.

 Wildcard Arms contracts with FN USA to produce a run of very high-quality hammer forged barrels.
 The specs on the bore are very tight, and the accuracy expectation is high.
 Not every barrel FN makes will meet this specification, so there is a fairly high “reject rate.”
-This is expected and built into the higher cost that Wildcard Arms will have to pay per barrel.
-Wildcard gets to charge a premium price for the product, and it would be worth it.
+This is expected and built into the higher cost that Wildcard Arms has to pay per barrel.
+But because each barrel is made to a high spec and consistency, Wildcard gets to charge a premium price for the product.

 Another company comes along who specializes in bargains.
 We’ll call them Athena Defense.
 Athena approaches FN with a much looser specification and is looking for a lower price point.
 FN looks at the inventory and sees they have a lot of Wildcard’s rejects on hand, and offers a good deal on them.
 Athena accepts the shipment, and away they go.